Impact of Satellite Trails on H.E.S.S. Astronomical Observations: Data selection and methods

-We also exclude observations pointed within a five degree radius of the particularly bright NSB regions Eta Carinae and the Large Magellanic Cloud, as this sky brightness affects the performance of our track isolation algorithm.
+We also excluded observations pointed within a five degree radius of the particularly bright NSB regions Eta Carinae and the Large Magellanic Cloud, as this sky brightness affects the performance of our track isolation algorithm.
 Eta Carinae's high UV brightness is also known to cause false trigger events in H.E.S.S. data \citep{etacar}.
-We also exclude data from February 2020 from our analysis of the number of trails detected over time, as the vast majority of runs during this observing period are of Eta Carinae, and including this month was found to bias our results.
-Partial moonlight observation runs, whilst likely to play a major role in CTA observations \citep{scienceCTA} (and performed by H.E.S.S. since 2020 \citep{tomankova_moonlight}) are not included in our analysis due to their higher associated NSB rates.
+We also excluded data from February 2020 from our analysis, which refer to the number of trails detected over time, as the vast majority of runs during this observing period are of Eta Carinae and so, including this month was found to bias our results.
+Partial moonlight observation runs, whilst likely to play a major role in CTA observations \citep{scienceCTA}, although they have been performed by H.E.S.S. since 2020 \citep{tomankova_moonlight}, are not included in our analysis due to their higher associated NSB rates.
 We use the \textit{Hillas0510} tailcut cleaning scheme, where the thresholds are 10\,p.e. and 5\,p.e. respectively, for this analysis as values obtained using it are used for high-level-parameter cuts later in the \textit{HAP} reconstruction chain.

 Satellite identifications in conventional IACT images have traditionally been limited to maps of disabled pixels over the camera plane.
 However, such disabled pixels can easily be caused by bright stars as well, and only occur in the cases of the brightest satellites.
-The time constant for over-illumination detection in the current CT5 camera is also configured to prevent pixels turning on and off within short time intervals, hence satellite trails cannot be seen in deactivated pixel data for this camera.
-We therefore develop a new approach that appears to be able to detect trails in CT5 data that cannot be identified by disabled pixels in the smaller telescopes.
+The time constant for over-illumination detection in the current CT5 camera is also configured to prevent pixels turning on and off within short time intervals; hence, satellite trails cannot be seen in deactivated pixel data for this camera.
+We therefore developed a new approach that appears to be able to detect trails in CT5 data that cannot be identified by disabled pixels in the smaller telescopes.